kevnprns/bar-inventory/README.md

     This can be viewed in the BarClasses.ts file.
 Ex: a Club has a Bar
   * Abstraction is used in functions such as stockBar() in (Bar.ts:39).
     The UI only needs to call one function that holds a lot of functionality.
 The function is abstract in the sense that you cannot see what it does.
-  * Instance Variables are used within Home.vue around line 227 when preloading values
+  * Instance Variables are used within Home.vue around line 224 when preloading values
   * Class Invariants are not used as it did not fit into the projects scope

+  * The Vue files are used as the View with the embedded typescript being the Controller for the application.